alexirpan/mystery-hunt-bingo/README.md

     "Puzzle relying on team names.",
     "Something given at the start of Hunt is a puzzle.", "isithuntyet.info is part of the puzzle.",
-    "Someone unaffliated with Mystery Hunt gets confused by Mystery Hunt participants doing something strange.", "No errata is issued during Hunt.",
+    "Someone unaffliated with Mystery Hunt gets confused by Mystery Hunt.", "No errata is issued during Hunt.",
-    "There is a Duck Konundrum.",
+    "Puzzle is a Duck Konundrum.",
     "Puzzle requires playing out a board game.",
     "A puzzle is part of at least two metapuzzles.", "Puzzle where anagramming letters is part of the intended solution.",